-- Do not remove barriers from work area until completed project is inspected by the Contracting Officer Representative thoroughly cleaned by the VA Environmental Services Department. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction, outside of normal work hours. - 3) Vacuum work area with HEPA filtered vacuums. - 4) Wet mop area with cleaner/disinfectant. - 5) Upon completion, restore HVAC system where work was performed. - 6) Return permit to the Contracting Officer Representative.
+- 1) Do not remove barriers from work area until completed project is inspected by the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority and thoroughly cleaned by the VA Environmental Services Department. - 2) Remove construction barriers and ceiling protection carefully to minimize spreading of dirt and debris associated with construction, outside of normal work hours. - 3) Vacuum work area with HEPA filtered vacuums. - 4) Wet mop area with cleaner/disinfectant. - 5) Upon completion, restore HVAC system where work was performed. - 6) Return permit to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority.